oiva-johannes/infret/README.md

 `source demoenv/bin/activate`

 Install the dependencies/requirements:

 `pip3 install -r requirements.txt`

 Next we need to install the Finnish language library called Voikko (https://voikko.puimula.org/).

-Instructions to install and use Voikko with Ubuntu+Python:
+Instructions to install and use Voikko with Ubuntu+Python are

 Install the native library with apt: